fmoliveira/delightful-fediverse-apps/Watchlist-for-ActivityPub-developer-resources.md

 * :heavy_check_mark: **[Nautilus](https://github.com/aaronpk/Nautilus)**: A standalone service to deliver posts from your own website to ActivityPub followers. `Apache-2.0, PHP`

+* :black_nib: **[YouTube2PeerTube](https://github.com/mister-monster/YouTube2PeerTube)**: A bot that mirrors YouTube channels to PeerTube channels as videos are released in a YouTube channel. `AGPL-3.0, Python`

 #### Utilities

 * [**tags-pub**](https://gitlab.com/evanp/tags-pub): Provides hashtag objects on the ActivityPub network. `Apache-2.0, Javascript`